ObsEva Announces Progress on Restructuring Initiatives

 - $6.2 million savings expected from assignment of legacy linzagolix program contracts to Kissei Pharmaceutical Co., Ltd., including $1.7 million of accounts payable assigned to date.
 Additional assignments are expected in the coming weeks.

-GENEVA, Switzerland – September 13, 2022 – ObsEva SA OBSVOBSN)), a biopharmaceutical company developing novel therapies for women's health, today announced an update on its previously announced restructuring efforts.
+GENEVA, Switzerland – September 13, 2022 – ObsEva SA (NASDAQ: OBSV; SIX: OBSN), a biopharmaceutical company developing novel therapies for women’s health, today announced an update on its previously announced restructuring efforts.

 “We have made meaningful progress toward restructuring our operations during the third quarter, with the implementation of significant cost cutting measures,” said Brian O’Callaghan, CEO of ObsEva.
 “These measures, along with our previously announced debt restructuring, are important steps as we focus our efforts toward advancing our license agreements and assessing the potential for further nolasiban development.
 There is a significant unmet need to improve outcomes in women undergoing in vitro fertilization, and we intend to further explore nolasiban’s utility in solving this problem.”